 Handbrake (Windows/Mac OS X)

-MediaCoder is an exceptional piece of software, but it’s geared more towards the tech aficionado opposed to the first-time user trying to make a zippy conversions without all the frills that come associated with some of today’s more capable, feature-packed programs.
-There are other basic tools bundled in the software, such as a direct audio extractor and a CD burner, but they are merely bonuses given the software’s focus on transcoding and output compatibility.
+MediaCoder is an exceptional piece of software, but it’s geared more towards the tech aficionado opposed to the first-time user trying to make a zippy conversions.

 Cloud Convert (Web-based)

-The Web-based software lacks the feature set and speed of standalone programs for Windows and Mac OS X, but it’s more than proficient in converting a range of files without ever deviating from the smooth interface and easily navigable design that have made the software one of the best available.
-It would have been nice to see a few additional features, such as direct audio ripping or a more advanced editing utilities, but it’s a video converter at heart – and that’s precisely what it intends to be.
-Plus, no ads!
+The Web-based software lacks the speed of standalone programs for Windows and Mac OS X, but it’s more than proficient in converting a range of files without ever deviating from the smooth interface and easily navigable design that have made the software one of the best available.

-While most user will experience little trouble uploading and converting video files, the site does require you to opt for a premium membership if you need to upload a file larger than 100MB or simultaneously convert four files at once.
+While most users will experience little trouble uploading and converting video files, the site does require you to opt for a premium membership if you need to upload a file larger than 100MB or simultaneously convert four files at once.
 Nonetheless, the site is stable, relatively devoid of ads, and provides a wide variety of format options without requiring you to download additional software or unwanted browser extensions.
-Plus, what other site on our roundup includes a hash generator?

 In today’s day and age, there’s often little room on our roundup for the software that skirts just below the quality bar we set.
 However, that doesn’t mean there aren’t a handful of other capable, free video converters worth checking out if you’re looking for something else.
 Below are just a few of the other standouts amid the myriad of video-conversion software.
 Some are light on features, some are more robust, but give ’em a look nonetheless.